patterns-app/patterns-devkit/README.md

 # Basis

-### Functional Typed Data Pipelines
+### The Open-source Operating System for Data

-Basis is a framework for building functional, type-aware data pipelines from modular components.
-Basis pipelines are composed of `DataFunctions` written in python or SQL operating on streams of immutable `DataResources` -- sets of data records of uniform `ObjectType`.
+Basis is a framework for building end-to-end data pipelines from modular components.
+Basis abstracts over underlying database, runtime, and storage resources with **functional, type -aware data graphs**.
+These graphs are composed of `DataFunctions` written in python or SQL operating on streams of immutable `DataBlocks` -- sets of data records of uniform `ObjectType`.

-The power of Basis lies in its flexible type system, which provides universal data interfaces, called **ObjectTypes** or _**otypes**_, that allow interoperability and modularity of data operations.
+The power of Basis lies in its flexible type system, which provides universal data type interfaces, called **ObjectTypes** or _**otypes**_, that allow interoperability and modularity of data operations.
 Basis brings the best practices learned over the last 60 years in software to the world of data.

 Global collaboration, reproducible byte-perfect results, and performance at any scale from laptop to AWS cluster -- this is **Basis**.

-### Key features:
+### Features:

- - **Reusable modules**
+ - **Reusable modules and components**
    There are hundreds of `DataFunctions`, `Sources`, and `Targets` ready to snap together in the Basis Repository [Coming soon].
 Connect Stripe data to LTV models, blend finance data and macroeconomics, export SaaS metrics to Google Sheets or Looker, and much more, instantly and out of the box.
-Basis supports the entire ETL pipeline: extraction from external sources, transformation
+Basis supports the entire POP data flow ("POPline" as we call it): **P**ull from external sources, **O**perate on the data, and **P**ush to end user applications.

  - **Stateless data pipelines**
-   `DataFunctions` operate statelessly on immutable `DataResources` for guaranteed reproducibility and correctness in ETLs.
+   `DataFunctions` operate statelessly on immutable `DataBlocks` for guaranteed reproducibility and correctness in ETLs.
 Developing powerful new `DataFunctions` is simple with isolated code and well-defined interfaces.

  - **Testable components**
-   Modular `DataFunctions` allow data pipelines to be independently tested and QA'd with the same rigor as software.
-All components available in the Basis Repository are automatically tested against sample data sets of the required `ObjectType`.
+   Modular `DataFunctions` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.
+All components available in the Basis Repository are automatically tested against sample data sets of the appropriate `ObjectType`.

  - **Global interoperability**
    The Basis `otype` system allows reuse of best-in-class ETLs, models, and analysis built by developers and analysts from around the world.
-No more reinventing the wheel.
+No need to reinvent the wheel.

  - **Zero cost abstractions and high performance**
    Basis makes its type and immutability guarantees at the abstraction level, so those guarantees can be compiled away at execution time for high performance.
 This lets developers and analysts work with clean mental models without incurring performance costs at runtime.
-Further, the Basis compiler allows for modeling relative runtime and storage operation costs -- e.g. a query on BigQuery vs Redshift, data copy on S3 vs in-memory -- and can optimize entire pipelines for the resources at hand, leading to overall performance gains when adopting Basis.
+The Basis compiler also allows for modeling relative runtime and storage operation costs -- e.g. a query on BigQuery vs Redshift, data copy on S3 vs in-memory -- and can optimize entire pipelines for the resources at hand, leading to overall performance gains when adopting Basis.